magnetsystems/rest2mobile/README.md

 Magnet rest2mobile generates native code for mobile apps from REST-JSON APIs.
 It turns actual REST requests and responses into source code (Objective-C, Android, and JavaScript) that you can call from your mobile app.
 The source code automatically handles:

 * server connections
-* marshaling and unmarshaling JSON data
+* marshalling and unmarshalling JSON data
-* JSON data conversion to the correct data types
+* JSON data conversion into the native object types

 In your mobile app code, you call the generated methods with type-safe entities and will receive a response object.